mashwin/vpc-provisioning-system/README.md

 This REST API allows users to sign up, authenticate using AWS Cognito, and securely provision AWS VPCs.
 All VPC-related operations are protected by a custom Lambda authorizer that verifies JWT access tokens issued by Cognito.

+Terraform infrastructure code is located in the infra directory.
+Lambda functions for the API Gateway endpoints are located in the lambdas directory.

 ---

 ## Authentication Endpoints (AWS Cognito)